tommchale/match-outcome-predictor/README.md

     - initial pipeline for cleaning initial CSV data and generating some features)

-* 3. Further Engineering For ML Models/classification_dataset_cleaing
+* Further Engineering For ML Models/classification_dataset_cleaing

     - this splits dataset into decades and leagues alongside creating average goals scored and conceeded per game for each team in each split dataframe.

-* 4. Model Training/premier_league
+* Model Training/premier_league

     - in this repo I have only included the models created and the methods of creation for training classification models on the premier league datasets.

-* 5. Further Data Collection
+* Further Data Collection

+        - This folder contained three notebooks which contain scripts to scrape besoccer for further information.

+        - Modify, clean and generate basic features for that data

+        - Generate further features (average goals per game) and prepare data for input to ML models

+* Inference/premier_league

+        - In this notebook the trained models and matches for which the result is to be predicted are loaded
+        - This data is normalised on the minmax scaler initially used on the training data for ML models
+        - The data is then fed into the models for the predicitions to be made
 ## Technologies Used

 To accomplish this I have used pandas and scikit.